wilferraciolli/ng-libraries/wiltech-libraries/README.md

 # Adding dependencies
 Make sure that dependencies are added as peerDependencies AND dev dependencies at the same time to make sure it is added to the library and avoid issues as only peerDependencies are bundled together and dependencies is just for dev
+Always make sure to install dependencies using the `--save-dev` flag to make sure it is added as peerDependency

 # building and publishing
 To be able to do that, build, navigate to the dist folder and publish it from there, NPM will ask you to login